 Chairman and Chief Executive Officer, Warner Bros.

-Twenty-one-year Studio veteran Kevin Tsujihara became Chairman and Chief Executive Officer of Warner Bros. in March 2013.
+Twenty-three-year Studio veteran Kevin Tsujihara became Chairman and Chief Executive Officer of Warner Bros. in March 2013.
 In this role, he oversees worldwide operations, including film, television and video game production, marketing and distribution for one of the most innovative and successful entertainment companies in the world.

 Warner Bros., a Time Warner Company, is a global leader in every type of entertainment and their related businesses across all current and emerging media and platforms.
-The Studio stands at the forefront of every aspect of the industry from feature film, television and home entertainment production and worldwide distribution to DVD, Blu-ray, digital distribution, animation, comic books, product and brand licensing, and broadcasting.
+The Studio stands at the forefront of every aspect of the industry from feature film, television and home entertainment production and worldwide distribution to DVD, Blu-ray, digital distribution, animation, comic books, product and brand licensing, and broadcasting

 Prior to serving as CEO, Tsujihara was President of Warner Bros.
 Home Entertainment, which includes the Studio’s home video, digital distribution, video games, anti-piracy, and emerging technology operations, a post he’d held since WBHE’s founding in October 2005.